conjurer-rich/flow-decision-records/pages/home.md

 1. Use our [template](/docs/templates/FDR-template) to draft your first Flow Decision Record.
 2. Add it to your repository.
-3. Place it on your [Flow Roadmap](/docs/flow-decision-roadmap) using Now / Next / Later.
-4. Invite advice and evaluate its impact.
+3. Invite advice and evaluate its impact.

 ---